Shop Whole Home ➜ Interior Finishes ➜ Wallpaper

 Non Toxic Wallpaper

 Wallpaper is surprisingly complicated, and often toxic.
-Healthier wallpapers for your home.
+Safer wallpapers for your home— scroll down for lots of information about what to look for.

 Why are solvent-based wallpaper inks toxic?

 Inks are made of either mostly water, or mostly solvent.
 Solvents are chemicals that dissolve other chemicals into solutions, and typically are very smelly, releasing harmful VOCs into the air.
 They come from petroleum, and some are made with known carcinogens like toluene, benzene, and formaldehyde.
 Because of this, solvents are one of the priority classes of chemicals to avoid.
-Whether water- or solvent - based, many other chemicals are mixed in to make sure the ink prints evenly, is shiny, and is fade-resistant.
+Other chemicals are mixed in to make sure the ink prints evenly, is shiny, and is fade-resistant.
+Look for wallpapers printed with low-VOC, water-based inks instead.

 ECO-solvent ink is still solvent-based, but it’s a milder solvent without as many VOCs as standard ones.
 They can be made with up to 50% plant-based materials like soy, or even the less-toxic portion of petroleum.
 Therefore, they are a better choice than standard inks, but not as healthy as those that are water-based.